 - Cost of past and future medical care.
 This includes all medical treatments — past, present, and future — that you have or will receive for your health problems that are considered to be linked to Roundup exposure.

 - Lost income and diminished earning capacity.
-If you’ve had to miss work because of your illness, or if it has affected your ability to earn a living, you could be entitled to compensation for income you’ve lost or income you would have earned in the future.
+If you’ve had to miss work because of your illness, or if it has affected your ability to earn a living, you could be entitled to compensation for the income you’ve lost or income you would have earned in the future.

 - Pain and suffering.
 Economic losses such as lost income and medical expenses are relatively easy to calculate.
 But you’ve undoubtedly experienced varying degrees of pain and suffering, especially with the psychological impact of your illness, which isn’t exactly quantifiable.